AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 ### Classes & Objects
 C++ is an object-oriented programming language.
 The purpose of object-orientation is to be able to divide & organise code into inter-related groups.
 In doing so, this also reduces code repetition.

 Object-oriented programming makes use of two concepts, known as classes & objects.
 Classes can be described as self-contained blueprints of interdependent code.
 However, since classes act as blueprints, they themselves do not interact with other areas of the program they exist in.
 Instead, they exist as concepts.
 Objects, in contrast to classes, are physically existing implementations of a particular class.
-Objects therefore logically reflect the class they are derived from.
-Many objects deriving from the same class also may exist.
+Objects therefore logically reflect the class they are derived from, while also existing within & influencing the rest of the program.

-Notably, this is beneficial for reducing code repetition.
-For example, if a procedural program contained 10 apples, the same code for 10 different apples would need to be hardcoded in the program.
+Notably, many objects deriving from the same class also may exist.
+A major benefit of this is for reducing code repetition.
+For example, if a procedural program contained 10 apples, the same code for 10 different apples would need to be hardcoded into the program.
 In an object-oriented program however, one class named ```Apple``` would be created & 10 ```objects``` of type ```Apple``` could be instantiated:

 **Header**
 ```c++